-- Is engaged in port-related activities; - Uses Virginia Port Authority-operated marine port facilities located in Virginia; and - Transports at least 10 percent more cargo, measured in 20-foot equivalent marine containers, through Virginia Port Authority-operated maritime port facilities in Virginia during the taxable year than was transported by the company through such facilities during the preceding taxable year.
+- Is engaged in port-related activities; - Uses any publicly or privately owned maritime port facilities located in Virginia; and - Transports at least 5 percent more cargo through any publicly or privately owned cargo facility located within the Commonwealth through which cargo is transported during the taxable year than was transported by the company through such facilities during the preceding taxable year.1

 For purposes of this credit, the term "international trade facility" refers to the company itself, rather than the facility where port-related activities are being conducted by the company.
 Each company that qualifies as an international trade facility will calculate one base year amount and one credit amount each year, regardless of the number of facilities owned or the number of projects undertaken by that company.
-Accordingly, if the number of 20-foot equivalent marine containers transported through one particular maritime port facility in Virginia does not increase by at least 10 percent, this may affect whether the company meets the 10 percent volume increase requirement, even if the company increases the number of qualifying containers transported through other facilities.
+Accordingly, if the amount of cargo transported through one particular maritime port facility in Virginia does not increase by at least 5 percent, this may affect whether the company meets the 5 percent volume increase requirement, even if the company increases the number of qualifying containers transported through other facilities.